oxford-pcs/measure_lens_alignment/README.md

 ## Setting up the configuration file

-The configuration JSON file, "config.json", provides the necessary contextual information for the program to proceed.
-Aside from general information regarding where the database resides **PARAMS.db\_path**, the user is required to update the **PARAMS.COORDINATE\_SYSTEMS** field with any coordinate systems they wish to use in the programs.
-Coordinate system entries may have an "angle" field which specifies the angle of the lens mount at which the measurement was done and a csMsRecNr to allow it to be mapped to entries in the database.

-**FOR A COORDINATE SYSTEM TO BE CONSIDERED, IT MUST BE ENTERED IN THIS SECTION OF THE CONFIGURATION FILE**.

-Lens configurations are specified in **PARAMS.T\_CONFIGURATIONS** and will vary depending on the type of analysis to perform.
+The configuration JSON file "config.json" contains, amongst other things, the necessary contextual information defining a set of measurements.
+There are four key parameters that are contained with the configuration file:

+- PARAMS
+- CONFIGURATIONS
+- COORDINATE SYSTEMS, and
+- DATA

+**PARAMS** contains general information required for the program to run, e.g. where the database resides.

+Each entry in **CONFIGURATIONS** defines a complete measurement set by specifying which datasets from **DATA** are to be used.
 Each has a unique identifier (**id**) and type (**type**).

 For type "rotational\_analysis", additional fields are required for: